 Lastly, if you are self-managing your investments at this point and you are spending too much time or are starting to have more questions about what retirement is going to look like from a drawdown perspective, it may be time to consider hiring an advisor to help get you to and through retirement.
 There are many advisors that are fiduciaries, that do not sell products, that can truly help you and may be able to reduce your fees even further.

-Thanks for reading!
-Join me this time next week for my next post.
 If you like what you see, then subscribe here: